sebastianrgarciav/PremiumCalculator/README.md

 1. **Enter Details:**
    - Date of Birth: Select your date of birth.
    - State: Choose your state from the dropdown.
+The dropdown includes all 50 states of the USA.
    - Age: The age will be auto-populated based on the date of birth.
    - Plan: Select the desired plan from the dropdown.

 2. **Calculate Premium:**
    - Click the "Get Premium" button to calculate the premium.
    - The results will be displayed, showing the carrier, premium, annual, and monthly amounts.
+There is also a period field to select the payment frequency.

+     Example:
+     If the URL/webservice returns 300.0 and the selected frequency is quarterly, that means that 300.0 will be paid every 3 months.
+     Expected results:
+     - Monthly = 100.0 (300.0 / 3)
+     - Annually = 1200.0 (300.0 * 4)

 3. **Edit Plans:**
    - Click the "Edit Plans" button to view and edit existing plans.
    - You can add new plans, edit existing ones, and save changes.
+To save all the rows, you need to click the 'Save' button for each row individually, and then click the 'Save Changes' button to save all the changes to the backend.

 ## API Documentation